 The national sexual violence prevention programme

 Our national sexual violence prevention programme is funded by the Scottish Government to run workshops across Scotland on seven different topics adapted for four different age/stage groups.

 This work is led by workers based in local Rape Crisis Centres and places an emphasis on young people’s participation and leadership.
 Programmes are planned in partnership with schools and youth groups to best meet their needs.
 Our resource pack is evidence-based and has been externally evaluated.

-For more information on prevention work in your area contact Isla Guild.
+For more information on prevention work in your area please contact us.

 Equally Safe at School: a whole school approach

 By working closely with the whole school community, and looking with them at all parts of their school system, we can support schools in addressing gender-based violence and promoting equality.

-Equally Safe at School is a whole school intervention which aims to positively influence the school culture by fostering a shared, consistent, preventative approach to gender based violence.
+Equally Safe at School (ESAS) is a whole school intervention which aims to positively influence the school culture by fostering a shared, consistent, preventative approach to gender-based violence.

 The intervention comprises six key parts; whole school assessments, a pupil-led action group, staff training, policy development, curricular enhancement and a pupil-led school campaign.